-The employees must be affiliated to a general Health Care Plan.
-Contributions to the HCP administering entity must be equal to 7% of the employee's monthly gross income.
+The employees must be affiliated to a general Health Care Plan -HCP-.
+Contributions to the HCP administering entity must be equal, at least, to 7% of the employee's monthly gross income, considering a remuneration that does not exceed 80.2 UF which is approximately US \$ 3,033.

-There are two systems, the public system called "Fondo Nacional de Salud", or "FONASA", and the private system where different Health Care Institutions or "Isapres" operate.
+There are two systems, the public system called 'Fondo Nacional de Salud', or 'FONASA', and the private system where different Health Care Institutions or "ISAPREs" operate.
+The health contribution is equivalent to an insurance prime, and both FONASA and Isapre are insurers.